d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 The following `rnn` function defines how to compute the hidden state and output in a time step.
 The activation function here uses the tanh function.
-As described in :numref:`sec_mlp`, the mean value of the $\tanh$ function values is 0 when the elements are evenly distributed over the real numbers.
+As described in :numref:`sec_mlp`, the mean value of the $\tanh$ function is 0, when the elements are evenly distributed over the real numbers.

 ```{.python .input  n=6}